UjwalBattar/algorithms/node_project_1/README.md

 ### Putting it all together, part 2

 Now that we have a basic HTTP server, let's redo our previous task using the HTTP request/response cycle.
 You may find the [querystring] module helpful.

 Let's handle two situations:

 * No letter is passed to our server and we return the entire animals.txt file or
-* A letter is passed to our server and we filter the animals starting wtih that letter.
+* A letter is passed to our server and we filter the animals starting with that letter.

 To recap: